-NOTICE: Your Warranty is VOID if the engine's crankcase is not properly filled with oil before each use.
+CAUTION!
+Your Warranty is VOID if the engine's crankcase is not properly filled with oil before each use.
 Before each use, check the oil level.
-Engine will not start with low or no engine oil.
+Do not run the engine with low or no engine oil.
+Running the engine with no or low engine oil WILL permanently damage the engine.